5 ways to help make this summer's office party more sustainableby Jamie Concannon

-A sustainable office summer party doesn't have to mean asking people to make a lot of sacrifices, there are plenty of ways to make it fun.
+An office summer party or company retreat that makes sustainability a priority, doesn't have to mean asking people to make a lot of sacrifices; there are plenty of ways to make it fun.

 There's a good chance that a "sustainable office summer party" conjures up a few images in your mind.
 If you're thinking that this kind of event would involve sitting around a dark room sipping on paper straws, we're going to nip that in the bud right here.

-First and foremost, an office party should be fun.
+First and foremost, an office party must be fun.
 Especially now that summer is finally on the horizon, people want to enjoy a well-earned change of pace from the usual 9-to-5.

 Everything about it should just scream summer, from the food and decorations, right down to the overall theme for the night.